 How Do I Sell My Ethereum For Fiat?

 After you’ve accumulated a healthy stack of ETH, you’ll either want to HODL it, trade it, or convert it into fiat (USD, GBP, SGD).
-Should you decide to sell your ETH for fiat, it can sometimes be difficult locating a proper medium and exchange to sell it on.
-After all, mining ETH could be your job and the payouts from which you could be reliant on for paying your rent or purchasing groceries.
+Should you decide to sell your ETH for fiat, it can sometimes be difficult to locate a proper medium and exchange to sell it on.
+After all, mining ETH could be your job and you might be reliant on the mining payouts for your rent or groceries.

 Let’s take a look at three of the best places to sell your ETH for fiat.